odongograce/vibefit-database/README.md

 - The app uses ORM and Alembic migrations to manage the database
 - Many-to-many relationships are handled through MoodExercise (Mood ↔ Exercise) and Log (User ↔ Exercise)

----

-## License

-This project is for educational purposes and learning SQLAlchemy, CLI apps, and Python OOP.